The United Kingdom shipped US$555.9 billion worth of exported products around the world in 2025.

 Based on Investopedia’s definition of net importer, a country whose total value of all imported goods is lower than its value of all exports is said to have a positive trade balance or surplus.

-United Kingdom earned the highest trade surpluses with the following countries.
+The United Kingdom earned the highest trade surpluses at the expense of the following countries.

-The positive cashflow streams for 2021 clearly indicate United Kingdom’s competitive advantages with the above countries, but also represent key opportunities for United Kingdom to develop country-specific strategies to optimize its overall position in international trade.
+The positive cashflow streams for 2025 clearly indicate United Kingdom’s competitive advantages with the above countries but also represent key opportunities for the United Kingdom to develop country-specific strategies to optimize its overall position in international trade.

 Companies Servicing UK Trading Partners